Nordln/EasydiffusionWiki/UI-Overview.md

   * **Save Location**: The folder where the images will be saved.
   * **Metadata format**: The format to optionally save the settings used to generate the image.
 Options: `none` (i.e. metadata won't be saved), `txt` (a plain text file), `json`, `embed` (i.e. embed it in the image file), `embed & txt`, and `embed & json`.

 * **Block NSFW images**: Blurs images with nudity or content that's not suitable for everyone to see.
 This will download an AI model the first time you use it, to help with NSFW detection.
+You can force this to remain on at the server level, regardless of the setting in the UI, by adding `block_nsfw: true` to the config.yaml configuration file.

 * **Enable Sound**: Plays a sound when all pending tasks have been completed.